christianalfoni/impact/docs/giving-up-react.md

 }
 ```

-It is certainly simpler to use `{ children }` from the props and with React they will also be typed when consuming the component. **This is the first thing we need to address.**
+It is certainly simpler to use `{ children }` from the props and with React they will also be typed when consuming the component.
+Generally the type definitions for JSX is not that great.
+For example element event listeners does not have typed events. **Typing is the first thing we need to address.**

 Talking about state, let us define some state.
 React defines its state management in the same function as the reconciling user interface.
 When our state management is reactive we need to define it in its own function scope.